ZhuJiahui/entity-vector/README.md

 ## Introduction

-This tool provides a Python implementation of learning embeddings of words and Wikipedia entities.
+This tool provides a Python implementation of learning the embeddings of words and Wikipedia entities.

 The embedding can be directly built using a Wikipedia dump retrieved from [Wikimedia Downloads](http://dumps.wikimedia.org/).